ambyint/full-stack-coding-challenge/palpatines-api/README.md

 You are limited to 50,000 requests per month and 25 requests per second.

-#### Also See
+#### SWAPI (Star Wars API)

 https://swapi.co/documentation

 #### Submission Instructions

-* Clone this repository and commit your changes locally (or to a separate remote repository)
 * Use any packages or libraries which help you to complete these tasks
-* When you are finished, please send us a link to the completed repository or a zip of the contents if you prefer
+* When you are finished, please provide us with a link to the completed repository (we use GithHub, but other services are completely fine)
+* Please be sure to mention what version of Node you used
-* Describe any challenges that made the task more difficult
+* Describe any challenges that made the task more difficult Be prepared to discuss how you might improve your program to handle  a galaxy with millions or even billions of unique citizens and homeworlds